Yanking News Corp. from Google News

 Surely the correct response is 'Rejoice!'

 Rupert Murdoch says his company will forbid its content from appearing in Google search results once pay-walls are set up across News Corp websites.
-Speaking in an interview with Sky News Australia on Friday, the media tycoon reiterated previous threats to begin charging for online content across the company's newspapers, while …
+Speaking in an interview with Sky News Australia on Friday, the media tycoon reiterated previous threats to begin charging for online content across the company's newspapers, …

 Surely the correct response is 'Rejoice!'